Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Miami's games this season have gone over 63.5 points three of eight times.

-- Georgia Tech's games have gone over 63.5 points in three of eight chances this season.
+- Miami and its opponents have gone over the current 63.5-point total in three of eight games (37.5%) this season.

-- The combined points per game average of the two teams, 61.4, is 2.1 points fewer than Saturday's over/under.

-- This contest's total is 4.5 points greater than the 59 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 59 points per game, 4.5 fewer than this contest's over/under.

-- The average total in Hurricanes games this season is 58.9, 4.6 points fewer than Saturday's over/under of 63.5 .

-- The 63.5 over/under in this game is 5.2 points above the 58.3 average total in Yellow Jackets games this season.

 Miami Stats and Trends

-- Miami has played eight games, with four wins against the spread.

-- The Hurricanes have been favored by 10.5 points or more once this season and covered the spread.
+- The Hurricanes covered the spread in their only game when favored by 10.5 points or more.

-- Miami's games this year have gone over the total in four out of eight opportunities (50%).

-- When Miami scores more than 28.5 points, it is 4-0 against the spread and 3-1 overall.
+- Miami is 4-0 against the spread and 3-1 overall this season when the team records more than 28.5 points.

 - Miami is 2-1 against the spread and 2-1 overall when the team amasses more than 427.8 yards.